Specialized Academics at Hoover High School

-Program at Hoover High School allows our students
+(IB) Program at Hoover High School allows our

-To complete the diploma, students must take IB classes in their
+To complete the IB Diploma, students take IB classes in

-junior and seniors years in which they complete projects, labs,
+their junior and senior years in which they complete projects,

-papers and exams that are graded by both the classroom teacher and
+labs, papers and exams that are graded by both the classroom

-outside examiners.
-Upon completion of these courses, students
+teacher and outside examiners.
+Upon completion of these courses,

-receive scores in each subject which may qualify them for the IB
+students receive scores in each subject which may qualify them for

 The IB Diploma is more than a collection of classes.
 In

-addition, students must complete at least 150 hours of creativity,
+addition, students complete projects of creativity, action and

-action and service (CAS), an extended essay on a topic of their
+service (CAS), an extended essay on a topic of their choice, and

-choice, and the Theory of Knowledge course, which helps to bring
+the Theory of Knowledge course, which helps to bring together their

-together their knowledge from different academic areas and enhance
+knowledge from different academic areas and enhance students'